blakgeek/cordova-plugin-revmob/README.md

 ## How do I use it? ##
 See the [RevMob documentation](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html#session).
 Oh and remember you don't need to explicitly include the revmob.js file because the plugin handles that for you.

+You can also take a look at the [demo project](https://github.io/blakgeek/cordova-plugin-revmob-demo).

+TODO: add documentation

 Enjoy!